PiotrSobczak/NodeApp/README.md

 # Project overview
 This project is about grouping abstract Node objects into a tree structure.
 Node object consists of the following fields: id: Int, name :String, childNodes: List[Node]).
-Nodes are parsed from xlsx sheet and grouped into a tree structure using scala applicatinon.
+Nodes are parsed from xlsx sheet and grouped into a tree structure using scala application.
 The structure of the nodes can be viewed using flask server.

 # Dependencies
  - scala 2.12.3